JasonJOCKKY/MovieWeb/report/Report.md

 ### Who Implemented What
 Jingsong implemented the services for the API calls, user authentication, and leaving reviews and replies.
 Weiyu also helped develop the review and reply service.
 The user service and auth guard were implemented by Joseph.

 The front-end for search (home) page, preview component, and profile page were initially implemented by Joseph.
 Weiyu implemented the movie details page, add review component, and add reply component.
-Jingsong helped to restyle and clean-up these front-end components.
+Jingsong helped to restyle and clean-up these front end components.

 ### Grading Criteria (Where to Look for Grading Purposes)
 **Consistent Design and User Experience**